Menu Close

 Neurofeedback therapy, EEG, or brainwave biofeedback is an intervention that maps and evaluates electrical activity and patterns in the brain.
 These sessions reinforce healthy brain function for participants also struggling with depression, anxiety, trauma, and attention deficits to help them maintain their recovery.

+Additionally, neurofeedback has shown promise in improving sleep quality and cognitive function, which are often disrupted by both addiction and mental health challenges.
 For many, addiction and mental health concerns are intertwined.
 Interventions that target both are critical for long-term sobriety, as ongoing mental health struggles can make recovery from addiction more difficult.

 How Does Neurofeedback Therapy Work?